Create and unit test a plugin with FakeXrmEasy

 Line 32 of Figure 1 represents how the function populateAttributesOnForm() is referenced in the plugin

-When developing a plugin, it’s recommended to create unit tests at the same time (e.g. Figure 4).
+When developing a plugin (assuming it’s only interacting with Dataverse), it’s recommended to create unit tests at the same time (e.g. Figure 4).
 The reason being is that it’s a lot easier to debug a plugin in Visual Studio (i.e. stepping through the plugin code) rather than adding trace statements in the plugin code and continually re-uploading the assembly.

 The NuGet packages installed in the Plugins.Test project are: